onasunnymorning/premium-names/README.md

 make dev-down
 ```

-### Running the worker
+### Running the worker manually (optional)

-Build locally and run directly, or use the container image:
+You can still build and run the worker locally or via its container if you prefer:

 ```bash
 # local build